onsi/ginkgo/docs/index.md

 **Reporting** nodes  `ReportAfterEach`, `ReportBeforeEach`, `ReportBeforeSuite` `ReportAfterSuite` can be made interruptible, to do this you need to provide it a node function which accepts both `SpecContext` and `SpecReport` for `*Each` nodes and `Report` for `*Suite` nodes.

-As for **Container** nodes, since these run during the Tree Construction Phase they cannot be made interruptible and so do not accept functions that expect a context.
+As for **Container** nodes, since these run during the Tree Construction Phase, they cannot be made interruptible and so do not accept functions that expect a context.
 And since the `By` annotation is simply syntactic sugar enabling more detailed spec documentation, any callbacks passed to `By` cannot be independently marked as interruptible (you should, instead, use the `context` passed into the node that you're calling `By` from).

 Finally, there *are* two other Ginkgo constructs that can be made interruptible and their flexibility warrants some specific coverage in this section: `DeferCleanup` and `DescribeTable`.